YuukanOO/uniformcss.com/docs/customization/sass-configuration.md

 ## How Configuration Works

-Customizations in Uniform CSS are all handled through a single point of entry from the root of your Sass project.
-Unlike the CDN option, the Sass implementation of Uniform CSS provides the most customization freedom.
+Customizations in Uniform CSS are all handled from the root of your Sass project.
+The Sass implementation of Uniform CSS provides the most customization freedom.

 {% include shortcodes/video, id: 'GUQqC8abh6Y' %}